jamct/mkdocker/README.md

 docker-compose -f docker-compose-dev.yml up
 ```

 Container starts an page is running on port 8080.
-You can live edit
+You can live edit.

 ## Run in production